gaehlerm/SoftwareEngineering/README.md

 // WIP

 If you have a class that is getting too big, you can extract some of the functionality into a new class.
 This is called sprouting a class.
 The new class is usually a member of the old class.
 This is a very simple refactoring technique.
 Just make sure that the new class is only loosely coupled to the old class.
 Otherwise you might have to pass too many arguments to the new class.
-Otherwise you should maybe reconsider your class design and rewrite it such that it has less coupling.
+If there are too many arguments you have to hand over, you should maybe reconsider your class design and rewrite it such that it has less coupling.

 // I think there is still quite something to write here.
 Maybe add some more examples?